How to Manage Underperforming Sales Reps

 Address Performance Gaps

-Similarly, sales managers should be proactive in addressing performance gaps and not assume that performance will improve on its own.
+Similarly, sales managers should learn to be be proactive in addressing performance gaps and not assume that performance will improve on its own.
 It is very rare that managers claim they should have waited longer prior to addressing a performance issue.

 The first step in addressing a performance gap is one of introspection by the manager that includes ensuring the expectations are clear, and determining whether there are outside forces that are impacting performance beyond the sales rep’s control.
 As a benchmark, the manager can look to whether the performance gap is prevalent across his or her team or isolated to that individual salesperson.
 In the event multiple salespeople are having the same issue it is probably worth a closer examination of the expectations that were set (i.e., were they clearly communicated and reasonable).